eweltz18/prework/README.md

 6. Suppose I also have a *d*-dimensional vector *y*, and I want to compute the product *z = ABy*.
 Under what circumstances should I compute *AB* first?
 When should I compute *By* first?
+Your answer should be in terms of the number of multiplications you need to make in the two cases.
 Big-*O* notation might be useful.

 7. Now suppose I have *k* different *d*-dimensional vectors *y*<sub>1</sub>,..., *y*<sub>k</sub> and I want to compute all of the products